 The Municipal Emergency Plan guides the municipality's actions to prepare for, respond to, and recovery from major emergencies.
 The plan identifies the key hazards which threaten our community, priority actions to be taken, roles, and responsibilities of staff and key response agencies who also participate in the municipality's emergency response and recovery efforts.
 These plans are established through the Municipal Emergency Plan Bylaws.
 To support the Municipal Emergency Plan, hazard-specific and operational plans are also developed.

 North Shore Emergency Management and the North Shore municipalities also participate in regional emergency planning activities.
 Recent examples of regional planning initiatives include the plans, exercises, and resources produced for Emergency Information Communicators, Disaster Response Routes, Telecommunications, Disaster Debris, Critical Infrastructure, and Hazardous Materials.

-The City of North Vancouver, District of North Vancouver, and District of West Vancouver (the "North Shore municipalities") each have an Emergency Plan Bylaw which outlines the local legislative framework for each of their municipal emergency plans.
+The City of North Vancouver, District of North Vancouver, and District of West Vancouver (the "North Shore municipalities") each have a municipal Emergency Plan, established by bylaw.

 - City of North Vancouver Municipal Emergency Plan

 - District of West Vancouver Municipal Emergency Plan

 - District of North Vancouver Municipal Emergency Plan

 The North Shore municipalities each have a disaster bylaw, which provides the local legislative framework for a coordinated, "multi-jurisdictional" response for an event occurring in two or more of the North Shore's municipalities and provides guidelines for working together in operating the Municipal Emergency Operations Centre.